A Fever You Can't Sweat Out: Commercial performance

 Sales of the album began relatively slow.
 It debuted at No. 112 on the Billboard 200 album chart and later peaked at number 13, spending 88 weeks on the chart in total.
 The album has sold over two million copies in the United States, receiving a double platinum certification from the RIAA, before receiving a quadruple platinum certification in June 2023.
 In Australia, the album peaked at number 11 on the ARIA Charts, alongside certifying platinum by the Australian Recording Industry Association itself.
 In Austria, the album peaked at number 37 on the Ö3 Austria Top 40.
 In Belgium, the album peaked at number 43 on the Ultratop charts.

 In Canada, although the album did not chart, it was certified platinum by Music Canada (MC).
 In Germany, the album peaked at number 98 on the GfK Entertainment charts, its lowest chart entry.
 In the Netherlands, the album peaked at number 41 on the Dutch Charts.
 In New Zealand, the album peaked at number 7 on the Official Aotearoa Music Charts, its highest peak on any chart the album entered.
 The album was also certified platinum by Recorded Music NZ, In Switzerland, the album peaked at number 63 on the Swiss Hitparade.
 In the United Kingdom, the album peaked at number 17 on the Official Albums Chart and was certified platinum by the British Phonographic Industry (BPI), specifically selling 402,983 copies.
+By June 2011, the album had sold over 1.8 million copies in the United States.